boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 This document requests IANA to update the "IPFIX Information Elements" registry under the "IP Flow Information Export (IPFIX) Entities" registry group {{IANA-IPFIX}} as follows:

 * Update the ipv6ExtensionHeaders IE (64) entry by marking it as deprecated in favor of the ipv6ExtensionHeadersFull IE defined in this document.
-This note should also be echoed in the "Additional Information" of this IE.
+This note should also be echoed in the "Additional Information" of the ipv6ExtensionHeaders IE.
 * Update the tcpOptions IE (209) entry by marking it as deprecated in favor of the tcpOptionsFull IE defined in this document.
-This note should also be echoed in the "Additional Information" of this IE.
+This note should also be echoed in the "Additional Information" of the tcpOptions IE.

 IANA is also requested to update the reference of ipv6ExtensionHeaders IE (64) and tcpOptions IE (209) to point to this document.